ssamot/ce888/01-Introduction.md

 * (Kaggle) \url{https://www.kaggle.com/}
 * Now runs on GPUs!
 * We will deal with boosting at a later lecture

+## LIME

+* It will soon become a legal requirement to be able to explain your models
+\includegraphics[width = 0.9\textwidth]{graphics/lec1/tabular.png}

+## T-POT

+* The ML pipeline is getting more and more complicated
+* A number of tools has been developed to automate algorithm design
+* E.g. feature extraction, hyperparameter choices etc.
+\includegraphics[width = 0.9\textwidth]{graphics/lec1/tpot-ml-pipeline.png}

 ## Apache Spark